PlethoraChutney/slack-archiver/README.md

   * `mpim:history`
   * `mpim:read`

+## Usage
+Invite the bot to whatever channels you like (easiest way is to try to @ it in the channel) and then run

+`archiver.py --token {your-slack-token} --archive-all`

+or give it the
+name of a specific channel:

+`archiver.py --token {slack-token} --archive-channel general`

 # Slack Visualizer
+## Purpose
-An extremely rudamentary visualizer for the JSON archives.
+An extremely rudimentary visualizer for the JSON archives.
 Uses a Jinja2 template to make a huge, plain html file for each channel archive.
 Just need to point it to the directory which contains all of your channels' .json files, it'll do the rest.

-Right now it doesn't include reactions, and links are not present for some reason.
+## Usage
+Easy: `visualizer.py /path/to/json/directory`

+## To Do
+ - Visualizer doesn't pull links right now
+ - Might be useful to download files as well
+ - Eventually, it would probably be good to paginate the results

+Also, this is one of those projects that kinda grew organically out of a much simpler script.
+Should probably just re-build it now that it's this.